Ceelog/phpdoc-en/src/ref/filesystem.md

 ### Return Values

-Returns the position of the file pointer referenced by `handle` as an integer; i.e., its offset into the file stream.
+Returns the position of the file pointer referenced by `stream` as an integer; i.e., its offset into the file stream.

 If an error occurs, returns **`false`**.